 Even the attractions in Daytona Beach are family-friendly!
 At the legendary boardwalk and pier, you’ll find a giant Ferris wheel, video game arcade, and restaurants!

 At Ocean Shoppes, you’ll find a brightly colored building filled with restaurants and shops.
 Also, across the street is Screamers Park.
 Enjoy one of the thrilling rides!

 If you’re visiting from May 15 to October 31, keep your eyes peeled.
 Parades of sea turtles flock to the sands of Daytona Beach to lay their eggs.
 Not only is it great “edutainment,” it’s just fun to watch.

-Florida’s best paradise, Clearwater Beach boasts calm ocean waters and powdery white sands.
+As Florida’s best paradise, Clearwater Beach boasts calm ocean waters and powdery, white sands.
 The city works hard to maintain cleanliness, raking the sand each morning to ensure the sand stays sugar-soft, perfect for sandcastles!

 Clearwater Beach is also one of the few beaches where lifeguards are on duty year-round.
 If you’re an anxious parent, you won’t have to worry about the weaker swimmers in your family.
 Help is always seconds away!

 A few times a month, Sunset Cinema screens family-friendly movies.
 How cool would it be to watch Jaws on an actual beach?
 You can also find the best festivals in Florida here like the Clearwater Offshore Nationals for boaters and the Sugar Sand Festival for kids!